 12. And so begins adulthood.

-For many of us, a college rejection is the first time we will watch our teens experience a very real adult disappointment.
+For many of us, a college rejection is the first time we will watch our teens experience genuine adult disappointment.
 We all know there will be more.
 But, if your teen handles this well, if they suffer their brief frustration, regroup, look at their options and throw themselves headlong into the other opportunities offered, as a parent, we can breathe a tiny sigh of relief knowing we have prepared them well for life.